 As a musician she sang with Blink 182’s Mark Hoppus on the soundtrack for Fired Up, played accordion on several indie movies, played guitar and programmed on ABC’s 10 Things I Hate About You and scored a season of Disney’s Binny Under Geist.

-She was recently the subject of the Dutch Documentary series “Don’t Dream, Do!” about her success as a producer in Nashville and in the fall of 2017 she decided to create a platform for the artists she thinks the world needs to hear and she started her label LV Music.
-She designed the label to have a very collective and family feel to what they do and the deals are all structure to be very artist friendly.
-The label releases tracks every 6 weeks or so.
-The artists currently on the roster include Nashville’s LIEZA, Scotland’s Dancing on Tables and the UK’s Belle Mt , who collectively had accumulated millions of streams over the short six month period since the label started.
+She was recently the subject of the Dutch Documentary series “Don’t Dream, Do!” about her success as a producer in Nashville and in the fall of 2017 she decided to create a platform for the artists she thinks the world needs to hear and she started her artist community, LV Music.
+She designed the artist community to have a very collective and family feel to what they do and the deals are all structure to be very artist friendly.
+The artist community releases tracks every 6 weeks or so.
+The artists currently on the roster include Nashville’s LIEZA, Scotland’s Dancing on Tables and the UK’s Belle Mt , who collectively had accumulated millions of streams over the short six month period since the artist community started.

 In addition to all of that, Femke recently released her own song called “4 Letter Words.”

 Learn more about Femke Weidema in the following All Access interview:

 Thanks for your time!
 So where does this interview find you?
 What’s on tap for the rest of your day?